 Japanese steakhouse ginger sauce for dipping meat and vegetables, or eating with fried rice.
 It tastes just like the ginger sauce you eat at Japanese restaurants.
 Just 5 ingredients and done in under 5 minutes!

 This is a recipe for the ginger meat sauce served at Japanese steakhouses where they cook in front of you on a teppanyaki or hibachi grill.

 I’m sure you’ve been to a Shogun, Taki, Ohana, Benihana, or Japanese Village that serves a very similar dipping sauce.
 They’re all so tasty!

-Anyone else out there request to have extra ginger sauce at the Japanese restaurant and tell the chef they can skip giving you the seafood mustard sauce?
+Does anyone else out there request to have extra ginger sauce at the Japanese restaurant and tell the chef they can skip giving you the seafood mustard sauce?

 I know I’m not alone in this.
-My mother does it too and when others at the table hear us request this, they ask the same thing!
+My mother does it too and when others at the table hear us request this, they ask the same thing.

-We dip everything into it – the shrimp, chicken, steak, vegetables, fried rice, you name it.
+We dip everything into it – the shrimp, chicken, steak, vegetables, Teppanyaki fried rice, you name it.
 It’s the best meat sauce and it would also make a great marinade.

 Japanese steakhouses don’t always offer takeout so we were looking to make the sauce at home and we’ve tried many, many different versions.